kyma-project/kyma/docs/04-operation-guides/troubleshooting/smsh-01-503-no-access.md

 ---
-title: Can't access Console UI or other endpoints
+title: Can't access a Kyma endpoint
 ---

+## Symptom & cause

-The `503` status code received when you try to access the Console UI or any other endpoint in Kyma can be caused by a configuration error in the Istio Ingress Gateway.
+The `503` status code received when you try to access a Kyma endpoint can be caused by a configuration error in the Istio Ingress Gateway.
 As a result, the endpoint you call is not exposed.

+## Remedy

 To fix this problem, restart the Pods of the Gateway.

 1. List all available endpoints: